arkarmoeandrew/ICT105-Quartet-MVP/docs/selected-opportunity.md

 ## Problem Statement

-University students frequently need temporary access to academic equipment or student services for coursework and projects, but finding reliable providers on campus is often difficult, time-consuming, and unorganized.
+University students frequently need temporary access to academic equipment or student services for coursework and projects, but finding reliable providers on campus is often difficult, time-consuming, and disorganized.

 ### What problem does the user experience?